sawolford/onsub/README.md

 Must evaluate to `True` or `False`.
 Indicates that the section is to be interpreted directly by `onsub`.
 Setting this to `False` can be used to construct sections that are then enabled themselves.
 Defaults to False.
 Example:

 	git["py:enable"] = True
-#### - `py:include`
+#### - `py:priority`
 Python function taking threee (3) arguments: `verbose`, `debug`, `path`.
 The first two are flags that can be used to control output.
 The last is the path that should be checked to see if the section applies.
 The current working directory context for this function call is also set to `path`.
-The function should return `True` if the section applies and return `False` if the section doest not apply.
+The function should return zero if the section does not apply and return a non-zero priority if the section applies.
 Required for any enabled section.
 Example:

-	lambda verbose, debug, path: os.path.exists(".git")
+	lambda verbose, debug, path: 1 if os.path.exists(".git") else o
 #### - `py:makecommand`
 Python function taking four (4) arguments: `verbose`, `debug`, `path`, `*rest`.
 The first two are flags that can be used to control output.
 The third is the path that does not exist and needs to be created.
 The last is a list for accepting a variable number of arguments.
 These variable arguments are taken from an input file (described later) and should typically contain additional instructions for constructing a missing folder.
 The function should return a string that evaluates to a shell command.
 This shell command may be executed in parallel if there's no other command provided to `onsub` (i.e., noop).
 Required if construction is requested and `py:makefunction` is not set (`py:makecommand` takes precedence over `py:makefunction`).
 Exanple: